BBVA/data-refinery/docs/source/thebasics.rst

 Then - Adding new transformations .................................

-En ocasiones hay datos que nos llegan en formatos que no entendemos, la librería solo maneja diccionarios de python internamente, o tal vez necesitamos hacer una operación al inicio del proceso.
+Data Refinery only works with Python dictionaries.
+So, when data is not a dictionary, it's useful to use a data format operation before the event.

-El interfaz de Tr tiene una función para llevar a cabo esta operación: init.
-Esta pone al principio de la secuencia de transformaciones la función de evento que pongamos.
+*Tr* interface has a function to do this: *init*.
+This function takes the specified function and puts it at first on the group of event operations.

-En el modulo datarefinery.tuple.Formats encontrarás varias operaciones que transforman el input de los formatos más populares a diccionarios de python.
-Como además esta es una función que se usa mucho para "leer" los datos el interfaz tiene una función *reader* que no es más que un alias de *init*.
+At datarefinery.tuple.Formats module you can find several functions to transform different formats to Python dictionaries.
+In addition, there is the function *reader* to read the data.
+It's an alias for *init*.

-Hay que tener cuidado si queremos usar init y tenemos guardadas en variables Tr intermedios que queremos diverger.
+***** Hay que tener cuidado si queremos usar init y tenemos guardadas en variables Tr intermedios que queremos diverger.
 Ya que todos los Tr que divergen tienen en común la misma referencia a la raiz.

 **TODO: dibujo de raíz de transformaciones**